aniruddhapaik/university-code/Operating System/Seminar on MS Windows Networking Capabilities/NOTESFORPRESENTATION.md

 SMB operates over TCP/IP and has evolved over time, with newer versions like SMB 3.0 offering enhanced security, performance, and support for modern use cases like virtualization and cloud storage.

+### Example

+When an app like Dropbox integrates with Windows Explorer and provides seamless access to remote storage, the underlying communication often relies on protocols like **CIFS (Common Internet File System)** or its modern counterpart, **SMB (Server Message Block)**.

+Windows supports SMB/CIFS natively, and these protocols are crucial for enabling file sharing and remote storage access.
+For instance:

+- CIFS allows applications like Dropbox to interact with remote file systems as though they were local.
+- It manages file operations such as reading, writing, and permissions over the network.

+The integration you see in Windows Explorer essentially maps the remote storage provided by Dropbox (or similar apps) to a local file system view.
+This mapping simplifies access while leveraging protocols like CIFS or SMB behind the scenes.

 ---

 ### **What Does It Mean to Send I/O Requests Over the Network?**